 For this problem, communication is essential.
 You should relay to your client the importance of securing their website.
 You can strengthen your argument with statistics, case studies, and a variety of facts and figures.
 The more information you use to beef up your argument, the more likely your client will accept securing their website early on rather than after an attack.

-#5: The Website is Taking More Time to Launch
+#5: The Project is Taking More Time to Launch

 To tackle this issue, create a basic version of the site to launch into cyberspace.
 In the meantime, work hard to complete the main version.
-Though the idea of starting with a mediocre site can ruffle many feathers, it’s better than not having a site at all.
-Besides, it’ll give you the chance to get everything in order and produce the great site your client expects.
+Though the idea of starting with a mediocre site can ruffle many feathers, it’s better than not having a finished product at all.
+Besides, it’ll give you the chance to get everything in order and produce the great site or application your client expects.

-These are just some of MANY problems you can face during web development.
-Unfortunately, the difficult web development journey doesn’t end with the launch of the site and you still have to worry about maintaining and upgrading your deliverable.
+These are just some of MANY problems you can face during web and software development.
+Unfortunately, the difficult web development journey doesn’t end with the launch of the project and you still have to worry about maintaining and upgrading your deliverable.
 Therefore, stay posted to learn from the pros and easily avoid such time-wasting and costly mistakes.